dudino/svelte-tailwind-darkmode/POCKETBASE_SETUP.md

-# PocketBase Setup Guide for Affinity Application
+# PocketBase Setup Guide for TimeIt Application

 ## Step 1: Access PocketBase Admin
 1. Open your browser and go to: **http://localhost:8090/_/**